 In October, Olmsted Parks Conservancy submitted our response to Louisville Metro Government’s Request for Proposal for the 10 Metro Golf Courses.
 While we’re not sure what will happen next, since Metro Council voted in favor of raising greens fees to keep the courses open for 2020, we still feel that Cherokee Golf Course would be better suited to serve as a public park based on the public input we’ve received.

-To make sure our RFP response aligned with the community, we asked current and former golfers (48.77% of responders) and non-golfers (52.93% of responders) if they supported turning Cherokee Golf Course into a public park in a quick survey.
+To make sure our RFP response aligned with the community, we asked current and former golfers (39% of respondents) and non-golfers (61% of respondents) if they supported turning Cherokee Golf Course into a public park in a quick survey.
+As of December 5, we reached over 3.84 million people and received 1,505+ responses – a statistically significant sample size.
 The result?
-74.83% support turning Cherokee Golf Course back into a public park, so it can be used by all city residents instead of a few.
+88% support turning Cherokee Golf Course back into a public park, so it can be used by all city residents instead of a few.

 According to data from the Trust for Public Land, Cherokee and Seneca Park had an estimated 1,600,000 visitors in 2019.
 In contrast, Cherokee Golf Course has had only 15,000 rounds played in FY 2019 – less than 1% of total visitors.
 While Cherokee Park has been the most frequently visited and heavily used, the golf course has been one of the most underutilized courses in the city.
 Restoring the golf course property to a park will increase usage and expand access to all Louisville residents.